Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Abstract

 \section{Abstract}

-Testing the couplings of the Higgs-like particle with $m_h=125-126$ GeV discovered at the LHC, is one of the most important tasks of High Energy Physics.
-Current measurements of its properties, seem consistent with the Standrd Model (SM), where the Higgs couplings to fermions and gauge bosons, as function of the particle mass, are predicted to lay on a single line.
-However, in models with extended Higgs sector, fermion couplings for up, down-quarks and leptons, could lay on different lines.
-We describe all of these possibilities, within the context of a model with 3+1 Higgs doublets.
-This model includes mixing of the Higgs doublets with a Flavon field, which generates the Yukawa hierarchies and induces Flavor-violating Higgs couplings at acceptable rates.
-Constraints on the model are derived from the Higgs search at LHC, and their implications for FCNC top decays are presented too.
+Testing the properties of the Higgs particle discovered at the LHC and searching for new physics signals, are some of the most important tasks of Particle Physics today.
+Current measurements of the Higgs couplings to fermions and gauge bosons, seem consistent with the Standard Model, and when taken as a function of the particle mass, should lay on a single line.
+However, in models with an extended Higgs sector the diagonal Higgs couplings to up-quarks, down-quarks and charged leptons, could lay on different lines, while non-diagonal flavor-violating Higgs couplings could appear too.
+We describe these possibilities within the context of multi-Higgs doublet models that employ the Froggatt-Nielsen (FN) mechanism to generate the Yukawa hierarchies.
+Furthermore, one of the doublets can be chosen to be of the inert type, which provides a viable dark matter candidate.
+The mixing of the Higgs doublets with the flavon field, can provide plenty of interesting signals, including: i) small corrections to the couplings of the SM-like Higgs, ii) exotic signals from the flavon fields, iii) new signatures from the heavy Higgs bosons.
+These aspects are studied within a specific model with 3+1 Higgs doublets and a singlet FN field.
+Constraints on the model are derived from the study of K and D mixing and the Higgs search at the LHC.
+For last, the implications from the latter aforementioned constraints to the FCNC top decay $t\to ch$ are presented too.